Exploring Scalar Leptoquarks at Muon Collider via Indirect Signatures and Right-Handed Neutrino-Assisted Decays: Production of at a muon collider

-In Figs.~\ref{fig:MR2tilde_CS_5TeV} and \ref{fig:MR2tilde_CS_10TeV} we show the production cross sections of $\widetilde{R}_{2}$ as a function of its mass for C.O.M. energies of $5$ and $10$ TeV, respectively.
+In Figs.~\ref{fig:MR2tilde_CS_5TeV_1} and \ref{fig:MR2tilde_CS_10TeV_1} we show the production cross-sections of $\widetilde{R}_{2}$ as a function of its mass for C.O.M. energies of $5$ and $10$ TeV, respectively.
 We assume Yukawa couplings $Z_{11}=Y_{12}=1$.
-In the following, we explain the notation used to label the different $\widetilde{R}_{2}$ production modes in the figures mentioned above, with the corresponding Feynman diagrams shown in Figure~\ref{Fig:LQ_production}.
+In the following, we explain the notation used to label the different $\widetilde{R}_{2}$ production modes in the figures mentioned above, with the corresponding Feynman diagrams shown in Fig.~\ref{Fig:LQ_production}.